malachi-iot/estdlib/README.md

 ### Chrono

 Many primitives for basic time handling and comparison are brought in mirroring `std::chrono` namespace.
-For bonus fun there's a minimal `steady_clock` implementation for FreeRTOS.
+For bonus fun there's a `freertos_clock` implementation for FreeRTOS.

+### Functional

+A low level reinterpretation exists at `estd::detail::function`.
+Initializion and memory management is very different than `std` - but otherwise usage is the same.

 ### Locale

 Bits and peieces of locale are reinterpreted.
 Multiple languages and character sets are supported.
-This is done via templates and not runtime configuration yielding high performance at the cost of broad multiple simultaneous locale support.
+This is done via templates and not runtime configuration, yielding high performance at the cost of broad multiple simultaneous locale support.

-Noteworthy is `num_get` whose underlying implementation is adapted to non-blocking scenarios.
+Noteworthy is `num_get` whose underlying implementation `iterated::num_get` is adapted to non-blocking scenarios.

 ### Optional